selcukermaya/ParseAlternatives/README.md

 (*[discussion](https://github.com/relatedcode/ParseAlternatives/issues/134)*)

 - **[RadiumOne](https://radiumone.com/connect)**
 Connect is a free push notification and in-app analytics tool from RadiumOne.
-It is ideal for targetting Push Notifications based on in-app user behavior and coordinating Push Messaging with advertising through the integrated RadiumOne Data Management Platform (DMP) and programatic media-buying tools.
-Push messages can be targetted to users based on tagging, segmentation, and geolocation.
+It provides a full suite of analytics tools and is ideal for targetting Push Notifications based on in-app user behavior, as well as coordinating Push with advertising through the integrated RadiumOne Data Management Platform (DMP) and programatic media-buying tools.
+Messages can be targetted to users based on tagging, segmentation, and geolocation.
 (*[discussion](https://github.com/relatedcode/ParseAlternatives/issues/223)*)

 - **[Urban Airship](https://www.urbanairship.com)**